camunda-community-hub/camunda-platform-7-mail/docs/shared-process-engine-wildfly.md

     <module name="org.camunda.bpm.extension.camunda-bpm-mail-core" services="import" />
     ```

 5. An easy way to configure the connection is to copy the `mail-config.properties` into the `\server\wildfly26.0.1.Final\standalone\config` folder and add an environment variable `MAIL_CONFIG` that points to the file.
+Alternative you can configure the Wildfly `Mail Subsystem` and mail session and acquire it over jndi.
 Have a look at the configuration section for further details.